Ning000/ninglyu.gihub.io-textgenerator/README.md

 # textgenerator
-This is a auto Markovian-tweets which can consume a text file with sentences and produce a tweet automatically.
+This is a auto Markovian-tweets program which can consume a text file with sentences and produce a tweet automatically.
 Store the text that you want to learn from into the "sample.txt" Then run "main.cpp" to see the result.